AR-k12code/Clever-automation/README.md

 $students | Export-Csv -NoTypeInformation 'C:\scripts\clever\upload\students.csv'
 }

-Otherwise the script will re-create the student file by pulling students from your AD.
+Otherwise you need a script to re-create the student file by pulling students from your AD.
 This is predicated on you having your students ID as their employeeID or another field in AD.